jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Isolation: transactions are processed independently
     - Durability: once a transaction is committed, it is permanently recorded
   - Attackers may use inference or aggregation to obtain confidential information
-  - **Aggregation attack**: process where SQL provides a number of functions that combine records from one or more tables to produce potentially useful info
+  - **Aggregation attack**: based on math; process where SQL provides a number of functions that combine records from one or more tables to produce potentially useful info
-  - **Inference attack**: involves combining several pieces of nonsensitive info to gain access to that which should be classified at a higher level; inference makes use of the human mind’s deductive capacity rather than the raw mathematical ability of database platforms
+  - **Inference attack**: based on human deduction; involves combining several pieces of nonsensitive info to gain access to that which should be classified at a higher level; inference makes use of the human mind’s deductive capacity rather than the raw mathematical ability of database platforms

 - 3.5.4 Cryptographic systems
   - Goal of a well-implemented cryptographic system is to make compromise too time-consuming and/or expensive